IS303-Steffen/p01-pokemon-battle/Rubric.md

         - -1 if it doesn't print out which pokemon was defeated and which won.
         - -4 if it references global variables

-11. #### includes comments: name and description at the top, and comments throughout
+11. #### includes comments
     - 3 points
-        - -1 if it didn't include their name
-        - -2 if it didn't include general comments.
+        - -3 if it didn't include general comments.
 Err on the side of leniency

 12. #### File uploaded properly to GitHub
     - 2 points